IsItDanOrAi/ComfyUI-Stereopsis/README.md

 # ComfyUI-Stereopsis

 This is an independent project trying to create a stereopsis effect for ComfyUI (Stable Diffusion).
+Currently, still learning how to group nodes under the same parent category, as this whole project is still getting off the ground.
+Currently this does work in a basic form.
+If you do pass along a video through Side-by-side(SBS) node with the FrameDelay on one of the inputs, you will be able to create a native stereopsis effect with any VR headset that can utilize a SBS video player.

-Side By Side Module for Image Concatenation
+# Side By Side Module for Image Concatenation
 Overview

 <img width="1723" alt="Side-by-Side" src="https://github.com/IsItDanOrAi/ComfyUI-Stereopsis/assets/162214102/c4b70e1e-56ff-4010-954c-da2371b87903">